Does it cost anything to get an Assistance Dog?

 We use Labrador retrievers and Golden retrievers because of their size, their instinct to retrieve, and their willingness to please people.
 These dogs enjoy the work that they do and that is key in the successful completion of training and placement of the Assistance Dog.

-Does Duo Dogs place Assistance Dogs outside of the St. Louis area?
+Does Duo Dogs place Assistance and Facility Dogs outside of the St. Louis area?

 Yes.
 Duo Dogs serves clients nationwide.
 For those clients out of the area, they are responsible for all costs associated with travel, lodging, and meals during the Team Training and placement process.

-How long is the wait for an Assistance Dog?
+How long is the wait for an Assistance or Facility Dog?

 There is no definite wait time.
 Duo Dogs recommends the sooner the potential client can return the application packet with all supporting materials, the faster the approval and placement processes will move.